KDE/digikam-doc/setup_application/camera_settings.rst

     The digiKam Camera Configuration Panel with the gPhoto View

-Clicking on a camera in the list from the left will display the supported ports which you can then select.
-If there is only one supported port it will be automatically selected.
-At the bottom on the right there is a box for setting the exact path in case of a serial port.
-Please note that USB interface does not need any paths to be set.
-If you cannot find your camera on the list, you can try to use a generic **Mass Storage** device selecting Mounted Camera item in the list.

-At the very bottom is where you set the path for a USB or FireWire (IEEE-1394 or i-link) Mass Storage camera.
-This box becomes active once you select USB or FireWire Mass Storage camera in the camera list.
-You need to enter here the path where you mount the camera, usually :file:`/mnt/camera` or :file:`/mnt/removable`.
+There are four buttons on the right:
+    - **Add...** brings up the camera configuration dialog to add a new camera.
+    - **Remove** removes the selected camera from the list.
+    - **Edit...** brings up the camera configuration dialog to edit the selected camera.
+    - **Auto-Detect** tries to identify the camera connected to your computer (make sure that the camera is connected properly to the computer, turned on, and set to the image display mode).

+The camera configuration dialog is used to add or edit the characteristics of a camera.

 .. figure:: images/setup_camera_add.webp
     :alt:
     :align: center

     Dialog to Add a Camera Device Using gPhoto Drivers

+Clicking on a camera in the list from the left will display the supported ports which you can then select. digiKam currently supports **Serial**, **USB**, **Network**, and **Mass Storage** ports.
+If there is only one supported port, it will be automatically selected.
+If you cannot find your camera on the list, you can try to select one of three options in the camera list:
+    -- **Mounted Camera** specifies the mounted camera is a generic **Mass Storage** device.
+    -- **USB PTP Class Camera** specifies the camera uses the Picture Transfer Protocol over USB.
+    -- **PTP/IP Class Camera** specifies the camera uses the Picture Transfer Protocol over IP.

+At the very bottom is where you set the path for a USB or FireWire (IEEE-1394 or i-link) Mass Storage camera.
+This box becomes active once you select USB or FireWire Mass Storage camera in the camera list.
+You need to enter the path where you mount the camera, usually :file:`/mnt/camera` or :file:`/mnt/removable`.

 To be able to use your digital camera with digiKam, connect the camera to your computer, switch the camera to the image display mode and turn it on.